Skip to main content

 More

-This award provides support to seven diverse educators in pursuit of professional development, and serves to increase the science educator talent pool of minority educators to meet the education work force challenge of the future.
+This award provides support to outstanding diverse educators in pursuit of professional development, active participation at the NSTA National Conference on Science Education and committees that transitions into leadership roles and serves to increase the science educator talent pool of underrepresented populations in STEM to meet the education work force of the future.
+The recipients of the Award will be honored during the Shell Reception at the NSTA National Conference in Science Education.

 Sylvia Shugrue Award for Elementary School Teachers